 - Other factors.

 Myth #3: I do not have to report a car accident if I was not at-fault

-This particular myth still persists in Riverside, Los Angeles, and pretty much in all other parts of California.
-Many car drivers wrongfully believe that the party who was at-fault for the accident is the one who is required to notify his/her insurance company about the accident.
+This particular myth still persists in Riverside, Los Angeles, and pretty much all other parts of California.
+Many car drivers wrongfully believe that the party who was at fault for the accident is the one who is required to notify his/her insurance company about the accident.